RedHat-UX/red-hat-design-system/elements/rh-dialog/docs/40-accessibility.md

 The `accessible-label` attribute assigns an `aria-label` to the `<dialog>` element.

-If neither an `accessible-label` nor any headings exist, the `aria-label` on the `<dialog>` will default to the text of the dialog's trigger.
+If neither an `accessible-label` nor any headings exist, the accessible name of the dialog will fall back to the text of the dialog's trigger.

 ## Additional guidelines